abrohier73/hello-world/README.md

 Hi peeple,

-I'm Rei I like motorbikes and beer.
+I'm Rei, I like motorbikes and beer.